-“Class action law is a very powerful tool for enforcing proper corporate behaviour and accountability to shareholders and the public.
-I have a strong conviction that the community should be able to expect our governments and the companies we deal with to comply with the law and not circumvent legal protections that have been hard fought for and won.
+“Class action law is a very powerful mechanism for vindicating the rights of those who are most vulnerable, defending victims of mass wrongdoing and enforcing proper corporate behaviour.
+I have a strong conviction that the community should be able to expect our governments and the companies we deal with to comply with legal protections that have been hard fought for and won.”

 - Law Society of NSW member

-- Maurice Blackburn Women's Network NSW co-convenor
+- National Convenor, Maurice Blackburn Women's Network

 - The Sunrise Project Australia Ltd, founding and present director